PowerShell/DscResource.Tests/README.md

   so that it is possible to change the color of the text that is written.
 * Added module DscResource.Container which contain logic to handle the container testing when unit tests are run in a Docker Windows container.
+* Added Get-OptInStatus function to enable retrieving of an opt-in status by name.
+This is required for implementation of PSSA opt-in rules where the describe block contains multiple opt-ins in a single block.
+* Added new opt-in flags to allow enforcement of script analyzer rules ([issue #161](https://github.com/PowerShell/DscResource.Tests/issues/161))
+* Updated year in DscResources.Tests.psd1 manifest to 2018.

 ### 0.2.0.0